-Memory foam is one of the most popular materials within the best mattresses for side sleepers because it contours to the shape of your body and delivers high levels of pressure relief.
+Memory foam is one of the most popular materials used to make the best mattresses for side sleepers because it contours to the shape of your body and delivers high levels of pressure relief.
 This reduces shoulder and knee pain as you press down into the mattress when sleeping on your side.
-These comfy beds also relieve lower back pain, which side sleepers can suffer from if they aren’t snoozing on a properly supportive mattress.
+It also helps to relieve lower back pain, which side sleepers can suffer from if they aren’t resting on a supportive mattress that keeps their spine aligned.

-Here we have chosen a good mix of affordable and luxury options, with prices from under $200, so you should find something for your budget.
-Every model in our best mattress for side sleepers guide comes on a trial basis too, so you’ll have time to try yours out at home to ensure it’s the right choice for you.
-If not, the manufacturer will refund your money and collect the mattress.
-To boost your sleep comfort further, you may also want to add on one of the best mattress toppers for pressure relief.
-For now, here are our pick of the comfiest mattresses for side sleeping...
+Here we’ve chosen a good mix of affordable and luxury options, with prices from under $200, so you should find something for your budget, especially with the 4th of July mattress sales around the corner.
+Every model in our best mattress for side sleepers guide comes on a trial basis too, with 100 nights being the average.
+If you change your mind during the trial, the manufacturer will refund your money and collect the mattress.

 The best mattress for side sleepers to buy now